Anas-Shakeel/maketree-cli/README.md

 maketree structure.tree
 ```

-This will instantly generate the entire structure in the current directory, on your machine.
+This will instantly generate the entire structure in your current directory.

 ## 📖 Usage

-You can `maketree` from any location in your terminal.
+You can `maketree` from any location in your terminal. **(If installed via `pip` or if moved the executable to a directory recognized by system's `PATH`)**

 ### 🔹 Display Help